Day Trips from Spokane, WA

 Relax by the lake and walk through downtown shops during summer.

-I was enchanted by Sandpoint, framed by the sapphire waters of Lake Pend Oreille, hemmed in by the rugged Selkirk and Cabinet mountains, and sprinkled with indie shops and cafés that make the town feel artsy yet down-to-earth.
+I was enchanted by Sandpoint, and it instantly became my #3 day trip from Spokane.
+It's framed by the sapphire waters of Lake Pend Oreille, and Cabinet mountains.
+There are may indie shops and cafés that make the town feel artsy yet down-to-earth.

-After a scenic 1.5-hour drive northeast from Spokane (winding past wheat fields, pine-forested ridges, and glimpses of sparkling lakes) I found a place that blended mountain-town charm with lakefront adventure.
+After a lovely scenic 1.5-hour drive northeast from Spokane (winding past wheat fields and forests) I found a place that blended mountain-town charm with lakefront adventure.
 It felt both outdoorsy and creative — part alpine retreat, part lakeside playground.

 My personal highlight was watching the sunset at City Beach.